nginxinc/kubernetes-ingress/examples/custom-resources/vsr-selector-basic/README.md

-# Basic Configuration
+# Basic, Single-Namespace VirtualServeRoute Configuration

 In this example we use the [VirtualServer and VirtualServerRoute](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/) resources to configure load balancing for the modified cafe application from the [Basic Configuration](../basic-configuration/) example.
-We have put the load balancing configuration as well as the deployments and services into one namespace.
+We have put the load balancing configuration as well as the deployments and services into one default namespace.

 ## Prerequisites